data-solution-automation-engine/data-solution-framework/design-patterns/design-pattern-generic-date-math.md

 04-03-2011
 31-12-9999

-When merging these to data sets into a dimension the overlaps in time are calculated:
+When merging these to data sets into a dimension the overlaps in time are calculated.

- Business Insights > Design Pattern 019 - Creating Dimensions from Hub tables > BI8.png
-Figure 2: Timelines

 In other words, the merging of both the historic data sets where one has 4 records (time periods) and the other one has 3 records (time periods) results into a new set that has 6 (‘smaller’) records.
 This gives the following result data set (changes are highlighted):\
 Dimension Key